 SPCS students may not register for semester courses.
 Students in semester-based programs may not register for winter trimester courses.
-Traditional day students are not permitted to take more than two quad courses.
+Traditional day students are not permitted to take more than two quad courses unless an exception is approved by the Dean.
 First year students are not allowed to register between schools.